renevanosnabrugge/vsts-promotepackage-task/README.md

 # Description

-**BEWARE: This task does not work for on-prem TFS / Azure DevOps Server** This task enables you to promote a package in VSTS Package Management to a specific Release View.
+This task enables you to promote a package in VSTS Package Management to a specific Release View.
 You can use Release Views to communicate Package Quality as [described here](https://www.visualstudio.com/en-us/docs/package/feeds/views).
 In this task, you select the package feed from your account, the package, the version and the Release View to which you want to promote your package.